NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 **15\.** From here you can either download the data to your computer, or browse the output within your internet browser by clicking the bottom two buttons.

-The “HTML visualization” will generate a colorful table in your browser with annotations such as associated genes, OMIM entries for those genes, pathogenic SVs for that gene, regulatory regions overlapping your SV, etc.
+The **HTML visualization** will generate a colorful table in your browser with annotations such as associated genes, OMIM entries for those genes, pathogenic SVs for that gene, regulatory regions overlapping your SV, etc.

 {% include image-modal.html link="practical_assets/07-annotsv-table.png" %}

-The “circos visualization” button will generate an interactive circos plot to visualize your structural variants.
+The **circos visualization** button will generate an interactive circos plot to visualize your structural variants.

+{% include image-modal.html link="practical_assets/08-annotsv-circos.png" max-width="75%" %}

 *(Note: you must closely match their VCF formatting specifications to generate the circos plot, otherwise AnnotSV will only generate the annotated SV table.)*

-{% include image-modal.html link="practical_assets/08-annotsv-circos.png" %}

 ---

 ### Fusion search and visualization with FGViewer

-**16\.** For the EML4-ALK fusion (translocation) from our samples, we can also check FGviewer, a tool for visualizing functional features of the human fusion gene.
-First, navigate to the website and click on the ‘Search’ tab: https://ccsmweb.uth.edu/FGviewer.
+**16\.** For the *EML4-ALK* fusion (translocation) from our samples, we can also check FGviewer, a tool for visualizing functional features of the human fusion gene.
+First, navigate to the website and click on the **Search** tab: <a href="https://ccsmweb.uth.edu/FGviewer" target="_blank">https://ccsmweb.uth.edu/FGviewer</a>.

-{% include image-modal.html link="practical_assets/09-fgviewer-home.png" %}
+{% include image-modal.html link="practical_assets/09-fgviewer-home.png" max-width="60%" %}

-**17\.** Next, scroll down and in the box labelled “Batch Search by Fusion Gene BPs”, enter the coordinates of our EML4-ALK fusion from earlier, chr2:42299403-chr2:29225011 .
-Then scroll to the bottom, hit the search button, and click the link labeled “0-FAM179A” at the very bottom when it appears.
+**17\.** Next, scroll down and in the box labelled **Batch Search by Fusion Gene BPs**, enter the coordinates of our *EML4-ALK* fusion from earlier, **chr2:42299403-chr2:29225011**.
+Then scroll to the bottom, hit the search button, and click the link labeled **0-FAM179A** at the very bottom when it appears.

-{% include image-modal.html link="practical_assets/10-fgviewer-search.png" %}
+{% include image-modal.html link="practical_assets/10-fgviewer-search.png" max-width="60%" %}

 This will show a window where you can examine DNA-, RNA-, Protein-, and Pathogenic-level consequences of your gene fusion.